ethereum/populus/docs/dev_cycle.part-09.rst

 The contract has **no** method to *withdraw* the Ether.
 If you, as the contract author, don't implement a way to withdraw funds or send them to another account, there is **no built in way to release the money**.
-The Ether is stucked on the contract balance forever.
+The Ether is stuck in the contract forever.
 As far as the blockchain is concerned, those 113 Ether will remain in the balance of the ``Donator`` address, and you will not be able to use them.

 Can you fix the code and redeploy the contract?
 Yes.
 But it will not release those 113 Ether.
 The new fixed contract